 If the only Leader of the guild has stopped playing the game, it is recommended that you try to contact them using the in-game mail system or through external channels—such as a guild forum, chat room, via a social media account, or by contacting them via email.

-If you are unable to contact the inactive Leader after six months, you can contact support to request that a replacement Leader be selected.
+If you are unable to contact the inactive Leader after sixty days, you can contact support to request that a replacement Leader be selected.
 If your request is approved, a Game Master will try to contact the original Leader so they can select a new Leader themselves.
-If, after 72 hours, they do not respond, an officer will be promoted to the highest rank in the guild.
+If, after 7 days, they do not respond, an officer will be promoted to the highest rank in the guild.

 Leadership Change: Suspended Guild Leader